Combat Sustainment Support Battalion: Petroleum, Oil and Lubricant Supply Company (PSC)

 A PSC is charged with receiving, storing and distributing petroleum, oil and lubricant (POL) products.
 Each PSC is composed of three platoons which contain Area Support Sections (which can store and receive 360,000 gallons of POL) and Distribution Sections (transporting 146,250 gallons of POL daily) and can operate up to six hot refueling sites.
 A PSC equipped for tactical sustainment support can store 1.8 million gallons of POL and receive/issue 600,000 gallons daily; when equipped for operational sustainment support it can store 5 million gallons and receive/issue 900,000 gallons daily.
 A PSC may also be assigned a POL Quality Analysis Team to conduct quality evaluation of POL products.

 Quartermaster Field Service Company (FSC)

 Known also as the SLCR Company, the FSC is a Quartermaster Corps unit designed to provide shower, laundry and clothing repair service for approximately 21,000 soldiers.
 It consists of multiple SLCR sections, each of which can support 500 soldiers per day.
-In total the FSC can process 315,000 pounds of launder on a weekly basis (assuming 15lbs per soldier per week).
+In total the FSC can process 315,000 pounds of laundry on a weekly basis (assuming 15lbs per soldier per week).
 It can also conduct delousing as deemed necessary by the medical authority.